ruanzhijun/online-poker-texas-hold-em/README.md

 * -3.
 Player may not bet right now.
 It's not his turn.
 * -4.
 Player did already retire and cannot bet until new round.
 * -5.
 All the players but this did retire.
 The game is setting itself to the last phase and assigning a winner.
 Cannot bet now.
+* -6.
+Negative bet amount.
+Bets may only be positive.
 ### Check Winner
 * O. Int.
 Menu option.
 * O. String.
 Game reference.